Sound piece (mp3,9’47”, loop) and live feed from a CCTV camera (2018)

 Watch the work online: www.acousticcameras.org/playlist/thierry-fournier/

-Penser voir was created within the frame of Acoustic Cameras project, that invites composers and sound artists to annex the real-time flow of webcams located in various places around the world.
+Penser voir was created by Thierry Fournier in 2018 at the invitation of Acoustic Cameras, an online project that invites composers and sound artists to annex the real-time flow of webcams located in various places around the world.